Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable1.md

 In the script, simply print your full name and exit.
 When done, make sure to save your changes and 'push' them to Github by following [this](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) guide.

 After that, you're finished.

+# Summary

+In summary, for this week you need to:

+1. Complete the CATME Survey
+2. Complete the Syllabus Quiz
+3. Set up your GitHub and Complete the GitHub exercise.